Leroyal/DT-DIGITAX-WEBSITE/README.md

  1. Create update-password component .To do that ,we need to use the following command :ng g c update-password
  2. User change password is figure out by this tool.

+ ### For Changepassword

+ 1. Create update-email component .To do that ,we need to use the following command :ng g c update-email
+ 2. User change email is figure out by this tool.

 ### For Marketingpreferences